- Purchase the complete Expat Arrivals New Zealand Guide (PDF)

 Auckland has a generally warm and wet, almost sub-tropical, climate.
-Summers are humid, winters mild and wet.
-Tropical cyclones do occur occasionally.
-Cold fronts are not uncommon in the colder months.
+Summers are humid, while winters are mild and rainy.
+Tropical cyclones do occur occasionally, and cold fronts are not uncommon in the colder months.

 Wellington has a windy, mild climate.
 Temperatures seldom exceed 64°F (18°C), and won’t drop much below 47°F (8°C), even in June, which is typically the coldest month.

 Queenstown has some of New Zealand's best weather.
-It has an oceanic climate, with snowy winters and blue skies.
-Summers bring fresh, warm days.
+It has an oceanic climate, with snowy winters and blue skies, while summers bring fresh, warm days.

 Christchurch enjoys a dry and temperate climate, with hot summers and manageably mild winters.
-Winters offer clear, crisp days, and freezing nights.
-Christchurch experiences smog in winter, and year-round rain.
+While winters offer clear, crisp days, and freezing nights, Christchurch does experience some smog, and year-round rain.

 ►Read the Expat Arrivals page on the Pros and Cons of Moving to New Zealand to learn more about the implications of moving to the country.

 Are you an expat living in New Zealand?